Bees Are Not Busy In Colorado This Year Which Means Less Honey

-(CBS4) – It’s been anything but a busy bee season for Gregg McMahan, owner of Rocky Mountain Bee Removal.
-Usually this time of year, he’s running around the metro area removing bee swarms.
+(CBS4) – It’s been anything but a busy bee season for Gregg McMahan, the owner of Rocky Mountain Bee Removal.
+Usually at this time of year, he’s running around the Denver metro area removing bee swarms.

 This year is different because of an April snowstorm.